GarJigga/FiservPaymentButton_NodeJS_Test/README.md

 I use Visual Code to prepare and run project
 - Extract code to a folder
 - Open Visual Code
-- In App.js file you have the option to set the storename and sharedsecret.
+- In App.js file you have the option to set the storename, sharedsecret and currency.
+    Test credentials:
+      - Storename:    80004160
+      - Sharedsecret: sharedsecret
+      - currency:     978

 - Open new terminal
 - TYPE npm install (This should install prerequisites such as crypto-js, ejs and express)